joslynnlee/qiime1/instructions.md

 This tutorial was adapted from the [454 Overview Tutorial: de novo OTU picking and diversity analyses using 454 data](http://qiime.org/tutorials/tutorial.html)

 ###Learning objectives
-* Introduce the workflow of QIIME
+* Understand the workflow of QIIME
-*
+* Understand the input and output files of QIIME
+* Generate a heatmap, bar and PCA plot

 Data for this tutorial is from the paper by FAC Lopes *et al*.
 [Microbial Community Profile and Water Quality in a Protected Area of the Caatinga Biome](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0148296)